huchunh/Housingprice/Data Preprocessing/README.md

-# Data Preprocessing for House Price Prediction
+# Methodology for House Price Prediction

-This folder contains the data preprocessing steps for the House Price Prediction project.
+This folder contains the methodology for the House Price Prediction project.
 The original data set is AmesHousing.csv

 ### Overview of the Dataset
 - **Dimensions**: 82 columns, 2930 rows